Skip to content

 What is Activity?

-This is important: posting 100 times in a day doesn't increase your activity faster than posting once a day.
+This is important: posting 100 times in a day doesn't increase your activity faster than posting fourteen times across the same period.
 The forum is designed for steady participation, not bursts.

 What is Merit?